wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 ```

 This will take an example from the `fixed_dictionary` strategy which has`text_param` and `float_param` fields and
-passes it into the `flatmap` function, this will then be used to generate a new strategy that consists of our new
+pass it into the `flatmap` function.
+This will then be used to generate a new strategy that consists of our new
 instance of `MyObj`.
-It is also possible to create entirely new strategies, a good description of this can be found in
+It is also possible to create entirely new strategies - a good description of this can be found in
 the docs
 [here](https://hypothesis.readthedocs.org/en/latest/data.html?highlight=flatmap#defining-entirely-new-strategies).
 There is also built in support for generating django models in the `hypothesis.extra.django` module.